 EIEIEIEIEIEIEIEIEIEI!

-I, on the other hand, was in our recliner, in the dark, trying to fight off my own desire for sleep and praying that Connor would give up soon.
-I remember watching him, silhouetted by the light from the kitchen as he continued to run through the house at full speed.
+On the other hand, I was in our recliner in the dark, trying to fight off my own desire for sleep and praying that Connor would give up soon.
+I remember watching him, silhouetted by the light from the kitchen, as he continued to run through the house at full speed.

 EIEIEIEIEIEIEIEIEIEIEI!

 Then came the moment when he had had enough.
-He tensed every muscle, looked up to the ceiling and with one last breath uttered his defeat.
+He tensed every muscle, looked up at the ceiling, and uttered his defeat with one last breath.

-That’s my son’s world.
-That’s my world.
-And that was the last, “Night night.”
-There’s no tucking in and there are no bedtime stories.
-There is only the struggle against himself and a world that just doesn’t understand him.
+That’s my son’s world—that’s our world.
+And that was the last “Night night.”
+There’s no tucking in, and there are no bedtime stories.
+There is only his struggle against himself and a world that just doesn’t understand him.
 The only bedtime prayers are the ones we utter in desperation for this to be a good night–one where we all get to sleep.

 Bret, thanks for sharing your world with us.